laneman952/firstProject/README.md

   ~key changes visually when its pressed

 ##Recording music
-  ~ hit record music to hear comnposed sounds
+  ~ click "record music" to hear comnposed sounds
   ~ can record multiple tunes and play the sounds

 ##Saving music